mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I want you to learn the trust that I know, Kipnu.
 It's a trust that plunges you into the depths of who you are with only the people you love by your side.
 And everyday, you decide to go a little deeper with them into the darkness instead of heading back.
 You are a good man, Kipnu.
 You've shown us that you have the courage to do the right thing, but your family needs all of you to survive.
 Ulukoma needs you to survive.
 We don't need a hero."

-Kip kept shaking his head, unwilling to open up to understanding.
+Kipnu kept shaking his head, unwilling to open up to understanding.

 Casra paused, thinking, and then stood up to say, "Come outside, I have something to show you."